webchick/webchick.tech/cltkm5h1q00000al87qrs9w3z.md

 *(Ask me how I know. :P)*

+If you take nothing else from this entire series, here is one thing I would really love for you to remember:

+**✨ Your wonderful, genuinely helpful self is an INVALUABLE TREASURE that MUST be protected! ✨**

 So clearly saying "yes" all the time is not the way to go.
 But being a cantankerous grouch who says "no" all the time doesn't seem like the right thing to do either, especially when you're the helpful person that you are.

 Luckily, there IS a way forward that your Product buddy might know about.